 - James Bond does this a number of instances.

-- At the end of Diamonds Are Forever, 007 defeats the bad guys using his knowledge of fine wines.
+- At the end of Diamonds Are Forever, 007 defeats Those Two Bad Guys, Wint and Kidd, using his knowledge of fine wines.
 Earlier in the same film, he identifies the vintage of a sherry by taste.
-When sarcastically told sherry doesn't have vintages, he states that he meant the wine the sherry was made from.
-Possibly setting up Bond's superior knowledge of wine for later.
+When sarcastically told sherry doesn't have vintages, he states that he meant the wine the sherry was made from, possibly setting up Bond's superior knowledge of wine for later.

 - The Big Bad in Race for the Yankee Zephyr spends half the time with a martini glass in his hand, whether traveling downstream in a rubber dinghy or watching his mooks beat up one of the protagonists.